ItsTarikBTW/arduino/TP2/README.md

-# Arduino basic circuit
+# Traffic Light Circuit

 ![minion][internal-source]

 [internal-source]: TP2.png "Circuit View"

-# Traffic Light Circuit
+# Description

 This project simulates a traffic signal circuit using an Arduino board.
 The circuit consists of three lights: red, yellow, and green, which illuminate sequentially to control traffic flow.
 The red light indicates stop, the yellow light signals to prepare to stop, and the green light indicates vehicles can proceed.